Dusty Bibles: Writing and meaning

 Queen explained the song's inspiration through Instagram, saying, "Wrote this one after doomscrolling for an hour", musing that "This might be the most honest song I've ever dropped".

 Insidegist Blog reviewed that, "This song is notable for its directness and introspective examination of spiritual practice, specifically addressing the common experience of neglecting one's devotional time."
 The magazine Christian Select explained the lyrical content behind the song, saying, "The song's meaning critically addresses the disconnect between modern life, heavily influenced by technology, and spiritual engagement.
 It contrasts the constant use of "brand new iPhones" with "dust on our Bibles," serving as a metaphor for spiritual neglect in a digitally saturated world."

 "Dusty Bibles" is composed in the Key of D, with a speed of 103 beats per minute and a time signature of 4/4.

+Reception

-Commercial performance
+Commercial

 With 2 million digital streams and 2,000 copies sold in its first week, "Dusty Bibles" debuted at No. 7 on the Billboard Hot Christian Songs chart, No. 5 on the Christian Digital Song Sales, No. 10 on the Christian Streaming Songs.
 On the Hot Rock & Alternative Songs, the song debuted at No. 33, and on the Rock Digital Song Sales it reached No. 13.
 The song marks Queen's first top 10 debut on the Hot Christian Songs chart.

 The song later reached peaks of No. 3 on the Hot Christian Songs, No. 4 on the Christian Digital Song Sales, and No. 3 on the Christian Streaming Songs.
-It also reached No. 14 on the Hot Rock & Alternative Songs and No. 15 on the Hot Rock Songs.
+It also reached No. 11 on the Hot Rock & Alternative Songs and No. 15 on the Hot Rock Songs.